 - What if the named guarantor leaves the group?

 - Library Reading Groups

-A Reading Group is simply people who love reading getting together to talk about books - new titles, contemporary novels, best-sellers, or any other kind of book!
+A Reading Group is a group of people who love reading and get together to talk about books - new titles, contemporary novels, best-sellers, or any other kind of book!